fleschutz/my-settings/README.md

 ⚠️ Requirements
 ----------------
-On Windows it requires the installation of *Git for Windows*.
+1. On Windows it requires the installation of *Git for Windows*.
+2. Download and extract or 'git clone' this repository into the home folder.

 💻 Desktop Setup
 ------------------